-Springs and In Outstanding Florida Springs BMAPs adopted by FDEP do not exceed appropriate Sinkholes fertilizer rates for N based on crop nutrient requirements as described in practice 3.2.4.
+Spri ngs and In Outstanding Florida Springs BMAPs adopted by FDEP, do not exceed appropriate Si nkholes fertilizer rates for N, based on crop nutrient requirements as described in practice 3.2.4.
 1.2.4 above.

 Guidance: Part VIII, Chapter 373, F.S., includes more stringent springs protection requirements within an Outstanding Florida Springs (OFS) BMAP.
-Sod operations in BMAP areas are required to implement BMPs and to consider adopting new, emerging technologies to help protect springs and other water resources.
+Nursery operations in BMAP areas are required to implement BMPs and to consider adopting new, emerging technologies to help protect springs and other water resources.
 Within OFS BMAPs, do not exceed appropriate agronomic rates for N, which is the limiting nutrient for springs and groundwater.

-3.3.
-Wetlands and Lakes
+3.3 Wetlands and Lakes

 Wetlands and Lakes 3.3.1.
 Buffer wetlands with a minimum of 25 feet of non-fertilized vegetation or consistent with ERP buffers when they are established by permit.
 3.3.2.
 Buffer impaired waterbodies located within adopted BMAP areas with a minimum of 50 feet of non-fertilized vegetation or consistent with ERP buffers when they are established by permit.
-3.3.3.
-If fencing through wetlands, keep cleared areas for fencing no wider than 25 feet.

 Guidance: Florida wetlands generally include swamps, marshes, bayheads, bogs, cypress domes and strands, sloughs, wet prairies, riverine swamps, hydric seepage slopes, tidal marshes, mangrove swamps, and other similar areas.
 Use an NRCS county soil survey map to help identify the locations of wetlands, hydric soils, or frequently flooded areas.
-If you do not have an ERP (which requires a wetlands delineation map) seek technical assistance from the applicable WMD to determine if there are wetlands on the sod operation.
-Chapter 62-340, F.A.C., provides the methodology that state and local governments in Florida use to determine the boundaries between wetlands and other surface waters.
+If you do not have an ERP,

+(which requires a wetlands delineation map) seek technical assistance from the applicable WMD to determine if there are wetlands on the nursery operation.
+Rule Chapter 62-340, F.A.C., provides the methodology that state and local governments in Florida use to determine the boundaries between wetlands and uplands and other surface waters.

 Under certain conditions, enhancement or restoration of wetlands may be a BMP-eligible cost share practice or project to control N and P. For example, nutrient retention in wetland soils and in biomass can be an effective BMP to prevent loss of N and P offsite.
 If considering this approach, your local FDACS, NRCS, or WMD representatives can provide assistance and possible financial support.
 Do not dredge or fill in wetlands unless you are issued a permit or are determined to be exempt.
 It is important to consult with FDACS, the local WMD, and the NRCS prior to conducting activities in or near wetlands to ensure compliance with any permitting requirements or NRCS program eligibility requirements.
 Wetlands and lakes benefit from non-fertilized vegetated buffers.
-Fencing may also help protect or restore wetlands and lakes in some areas.

-3.4.
-Ditch and Canal Maintenance and Water Management
+3.4 Ditch and Canal Maintenance and Water Management

 Ditch and Canal

 Maintenance Maintain perennial herbaceous vegetation on all ditch and canal banks to protect

 and Water them from erosion or provide an alternative means for preventing sediment from

-Management moving offsite.
+Management moving off site.

 3.4.1.

-Guidance: Many sod operations use ditches to manage stormwater runoff from fields.
+Guidance: Some nursery operations use ditches to manage stormwater runoff from fields.
 Ditches can carry sediments, N, and P from fields into receiving waters.
 Ditches that are properly designed and maintained, however, provide treatment and minimize effects on water quality.
 In many cases, vegetation on ditch banks or in ditches will protect the ditches from erosion and trap sediments to prevent offsite transport downstream.
 When properly maintained, water control structures also help to slow the velocity of ditch water and prevent bank erosion.
 Retaining water in ditches promotes nutrient removal and sediment settling.
 Vegetated buffers along ditch and canal banks also help stabilize banks, and trap and reduce sediments, N, and P from entering these conveyances.
-Use care to minimize the buildup of clippings in waterways and irrigation ditches, and never dump them in wetlands.
+Use care to minimize the buildup of vegetated debris in waterways and irrigation ditches, and never dump debris in wetlands.